BS Chemistry (Environmental Chemistry)

 Program Description

 The BS in chemistry with an environmental chemistry concentration is an interdisciplinary degree program that combines chemistry with environmental sciences courses in geology, mathematics and physics.
-Students learn to understand the world around them from a molecular perspective, and to tackle problems in pollution control and climate change.
-Students are also prepared for careers in environmental science, control, policy and regulation.
+Students learn to understand the world around them from a molecular perspective and to tackle problems in pollution control, energy and climate change.

 Required Courses (Major Map)